-We believe TP-05 is currently the only non-vaccine, drug-based, preventive therapeutic in development that targets the ticks, and potentially prevents Lyme disease transmission.
-It is designed to rapidly provide systemic blood levels of lotilaner potentially sufficient to kill infected ticks attached to the human body before they can transmit the Borrelia bacteria that causes Lyme disease.
+There are currently no FDA-approved pharmacological prophylactic options for Lyme disease.
+We believe TP-05 is currently the only non-vaccine, drug-based, preventive therapeutic in development designed to kill ticks to potentially prevent Lyme disease transmission.
+It is designed to rapidly provide systemic blood levels of lotilaner, a well-characterized anti-parasitic agent potentially sufficient to paralyze and kill infected ticks attached to the human body before they can transmit the Borrelia burgdorferi infection that causes Lyme disease.